Guntakandla Jagadish Reddy: Early life

 Born to Ramachandra Reddy and Savithri in Nagaram Village, Arvapally Mandal, Suryapet district, Telangana State, India, he has four siblings.
 He graduated as a B.A. from Sri Venkateshwar Degree College, Suryapet (Osmania University) in 1985.
 He did his Bachelor of Law from Siddartha Law College, Vijayawada, Nagarjuna University.
 He stood as a student leader, activist and emerged as a political leader.

 Career

 He was a practicing lawyer in Nalgonda district court.
 He was the 1st BAR Association President of the Nalgonda district.

 Politics

 He joined Telangana movement in 2001 and was one of the early members in Telangana Rashtra Samithi.

 He contested from Huzurnagar constituency in 2009 and later in 2014 General elections from Suryapet Assembly Constituency and won the election.
 He won the Suryapet assembly constituency for the second time in 2018 Telangana assembly elections.
+He was elected as MLA for third time in 2023.